jpulse-net/jpulse-framework/site/README.md

 ### Troubleshooting

 **Site styles not loading?**
-- Check that `site-common.css` exists in `site/webapp/view/`
+- Check that `jpulse-common.css` exists in `site/webapp/view/`
 - Verify file permissions and syntax

 **Site JavaScript not working?**
 - Check browser console for errors
-- Ensure `site-common.js` exists and has valid syntax
+- Ensure `jpulse-common.js` exists and has valid syntax
 - Verify `jPulse.site` object is defined

 **Framework conflicts?**